top of page

 - a novel by Victoria MacKenzie

 Julian was a real-life contemporary of Margery Kempe and Kempe sought her views as to whether her locutions with God were genuine.
-To judge from the Book Julian responded circumspectly, with ifs and buts.
+MacKenzie makes their meeting the climax of her novel, and she gives the anchoress a distinctive view of Kempe's complex psyche:

 'Her voice swanned and preened and boasted, yet there was another note to her song.
-Margery Kempe was the loneliest woman I had ever met.'
+Margery Kempe was the loneliest woman I had ever met.

 The cover design (hardback version) of MacKenzie's novel featuring Margery Kempe